Tory leadership race timetable: How will the contest work?

-Mrs May will stay on as prime minister and acting party leader until her replacement is chosen, probably in the week beginning July 22.
+Mrs May will stay on as prime minister and acting party leader until her replacement is chosen, likely in the week beginning July 22.

-The fiercely competitive race to Number 10 has already seen a number of candidates drop by the wayside, as new rules mean contenders must have the backing of eight MPs.
+The fiercely competitive race to Number 10 saw a number of candidates drop by the wayside, as new rules mean contenders must have the backing of eight MPs.

 Boris Johnson is the current frontrunner, despite cabinet ministers Amber Rudd and Penny Mordaunt backing Foreign Secretary Jeremy Hunt.

-Mark Harper, Andrea Leadsom, and Esther McVey were eliminated in the first round of voting, Matt Hancock dropped out and Dominic Raab did not make the cut in the second round of voting by Tory MPs.
+Mark Harper, Andrea Leadsom, and Esther McVey were eliminated in the first round of voting, Matt Hancock dropped out, Dominic Raab did not make the cut in the second round of voting by Tory MPs, while Rory Stewart was axed in the third.

 Currently in the running to be the next prime minister are: